GerrySeidman/Distributed-Systems-Study-Group/tasks/openTasks-12-12-19.md

   ]
 }
 ```
-6. <a name="6"></a>All the steps for setting up a Kubernetes Cluster.
+6. <a name="6"></a>Set up a Kubernetes Cluster.
 Gerry will take the lead on this, but other 'volunteers' are welcome to help documenting this.

 * Installing kubeadm on all VMs machine
 * Create Master Node on one VM